-155 Article J "Amendments" of the Charter does not refer to the procedure of amending the Preamble specifically.
+149 Article J "Amendments" of the Charter does not refer to the procedure of amending the Preamble specifically.
 Under Article J(4) of the Revised Charter: "Any amendment to Parts III to VI of this Charter shall enter into force on the first day of the month following the expiration of a period of one month after the date on which all Parties have informed the Secretary General that they have accepted it."

-the Convention, amendment of the preamble of the ESC does not necessarily require the adoption of an amending protocol.

-G. A non-binding instrument recognising the human right to a healthy environment

-114. The existing Committee of Ministers Recommendation CM/Rec(2022)20 does not recognise the human right to a healthy environment.
-A new recommendation could either (i) follow the path of UNGA Resolution 76/300 and explicitly recognise the right or (ii) recognise the right and, in addition, recognise possible constituent elements of the right.

-115. As all Council of Europe member States voted in favour of UNGA resolution 76/300, recreating the content of that resolution within the Council of Europe framework would arguably be only a limited step forward.
+- 115. The existing Committee of Ministers Recommendation CM/Rec(2022)20 does not recognise the human right to a healthy environment.
+A new recommendation could either (i) follow the path of UNGA Resolution 76/300 and explicitly recognise the right or (ii) recognise the right and, in addition, recognise possible constituent elements of the right. - 116.
+As all Council of Europe member States voted in favour of UNGA resolution 76/300, recreating the content of that resolution within the Council of Europe framework would have limited additional effect.
 It would not establish legally binding recognition of the human right to a healthy environment in the Council of Europe framework.
-Nevertheless, the Court and the ECSR could take such a recommendation into account where appropriate.

-116. The process of negotiating and adopting a non-binding instrument is usually less labour and resource intensive than the adoption and ratification of binding instruments and such soft law standard-setting can facilitate consensus-building.
+To a limited extent, it could influence the development of the Court's jurisprudence and the ECSR's practice, as both monitoring mechanisms take into account Council of Europe non-binding instruments where appropriate. - 117.
+The process of negotiating and adopting a non-binding instrument is usually less labour and resource intensive than the adoption and ratification of binding instruments and such soft law standard-setting can facilitate consensus-building.
 The inclusion of environment-related due diligence standards for businesses could be envisaged in a non-binding instrument.
-Rather than requiring a new instrument, although this could also be done through revision of Committee of Ministers Recommendation CM/Rec(2016)3 to member States on human rights and business, as proposed by the Parliamentary Assembly in its Recommendation 2211(2021).

-117. If the non-binding instrument were also to specify possible constituent elements of the right, it could give States an opportunity to actively shape the right by allowing them to negotiate and determine a common understanding of those elements.
+Rather than requiring a new instrument, although this could also be done through revision of Committee of Ministers Recommendation CM/Rec(2016)3 to member States on human rights and business, as proposed by the Parliamentary Assembly in its Recommendation 2211(2021). - 118.
+If the non-binding instrument were also to specify possible constituent elements of the right, it could give States an opportunity to actively shape the right by allowing them to negotiate and determine a common understanding of those elements.
 This could serve as a catalyst for future binding codification work.
 It would allow subsequent harmonisation of implementation of the right at national levels, thereby to a certain extent improving national protection of the right.
-However, a non-binding instrument would not provide rights holders with access to an international monitoring mechanism.